Endogenous Coalition Formation in Policy Debates: Conclusion

 \section{Conclusion}

-Overall, these results provide overwhelming empirical evidence for the three mechanisms of learning that lead to endogenous coalition formation and maintenance.
-The evidence is robust at two levels: the waiting time or probability per time unit that a statement by a specific actor about a specific policy belief is made, and the stance of the statement.
+The results provide empirical evidence for the three mechanisms of learning that lead to endogenous coalition formation and maintenance.
 This provides us with an understanding of how and why advocacy or discourse coalitions are formed and maintained and, more broadly, how policy debates operate.

-An assessment of the model fit also showed that there is room left for theoretical improvement for the explanation of this complex dynamical system.
-However, it should be noted that similarly complex dynamical systems, such as militarized interstate disputes, regularly yield levels of explained variance below ten percent.
-While the poor theoretical understanding of other systems by no means improves the value of our theoretical explanation in the present case, this indicates more generally that the social sciences have a long way to go if we are to understand complex and often erratic social behavior to a satisfactory degree.

-The research presented here is an important step in this direction as we have presented innovative evidence for the structure and dynamics of how policy debates operate.
-We first presented a theory of coalition formation, maintenance, and repulsion in policy processes based on policy beliefs and learning.
-This theory provides an innovative understanding of the micro-level dynamics that underpin advocacy and discourse coalitions and makes a contribution to this vast literature, which is all too often focused on the empirical identification, rather than explanation, of topological features like coalitions.

-More generally, we have laid the foundation for a theoretical as well as empirical understanding of how policy debates work.
-Previous research on policy debates tended to be more descriptive and one-dimensional.
-Our approach fully acknowledges the multi-dimensional nature of policy debates as complex dynamical systems and offers a theoretically informed lens that can be readily operationalized through the empirical toolbox of inferential network analysis.